 Seeking feedback and pushing out change

 Just as an individual can have blind-spots, our community may as well.
 We are making our initiative transparent so that we can get feedback, engage with other communities on campus, and incorporate expertise from outside our Center.
 Please reach out to us with feedback or to connect with us in our shared mission.
-Our hope is to join streams of conversation about racism and writing instruction and come to mutual understandings.
+Our hope is to join streams of conversation about justice and writing instruction and come to mutual understandings.